Posts with the Tag Interop:

 A cutout of a presentation slide with a plot of a piece of the UAT and a bit of python code showing keyword expansion of the concept nebulae up and down.

 Ha!
 The experience of agency!
-And I'm only having half a smiley here.
+And I'm only dropping half a smiley here.

 Later in the session, Gilles reported on the troubles that VizieR still has with the VOResource data model since many of their resources contain multiple tables with coordinates and hence multiple cone search services, and it is impossible in VODataService to say which service is related to which table.
 This is, indeed, a problem that will need some sort of solution.
-And I still think that the right solution would be to fix cone search rather than try and fiddle things in the registry.
+I, for one, still believe that the right solution would be to fix cone search rather than try and fiddle together some sort of kludge (and I don't see anything but kludges on that side) in the Registry.

-He also submitted something where I'm not sure whether I ought to consider it a bug report; here are match counts for three different interfaces on top of roughly equivalent metadata:
+He also submitted something that could be considered a bug report.
+Here are match counts for three different interfaces on top of (hopefully) roughly equivalent metadata collections:

 Three browser screenshots next to each other showing matches of about the same search on three different pages, returning 315, 1174, and 419 results, respectively.